Diversity and Equal Opportunity Statement

 - Use of computing facilities to send obscene, abusive, or threatening messages.

-- Use of computing facilities to interfere with normal operations of the University computing system.
+- Use of computing facility to interfere with normal operations of the university computing system.

-- Unauthorized entry into or use of University facilities or property, entry or occupation at any unauthorized time, or any unauthorized or improper use of any University property, equipment or facilities.
+- Unauthorized entry into or use of university facilities or property, entry or occupation at any unauthorized time, or any unauthorized or improper use of any university property, equipment or facilities prohibited.

 - Damaging or altering records or programs.